wrench-project/wrench/doc/wrench_101.md

 Particular "log categories" can be toggled on and off.
 Log category names are attached to `*.cpp` files in the WRENCH and SimGrid code.
-Using the `-help-log-categories` option shows the entire log category hierarchy.
-For instance, there is a log category that's called `wms` for the WMS, i.e., those logging messages in the `wrench:WMS` class and a log category that's called `simple_wms` for logging message in the `wrench::SimpleWMS` class, which inherits from `wrench::WMS`.
+Using the `--help-log-categories` option shows the entire log category hierarchy.
+For instance, there is a log category that's called `wms` for the WMS, i.e., those logging messages in the `wrench:WMS` classm and a log category that's called `simple_wms` for logging message in the `wrench::SimpleWMS` class, which inherits from `wrench::WMS`.
-These messages are thus essentially displayed by the WMS in the simple example.
+These messages are thus logging output produced by the WMS in the simple example.
 They can be enabled while other message as disabled as follows:

 ```